-You want to go to a place where you can enjoy shopping for souvenirs, handicrafts, all kind of goods and eating traditional Vietnamese foods?
+You want to go to a place where you can enjoy shopping for souvenirs, handicrafts, all kinds of goods and eating traditional Vietnamese foods?
 Welcome to Ben Thanh Market whose existence so vital to the point it’s considered the unofficial symbol of the city.

-Situated at the intersection of Le Loi, Ham Nghi, Tan Hung and Le Lai streets, Ben Thanh is accessible through 4 gates.
+Situated at the intersection of Le Loi, Ham Nghi, Tan Hung, and Le Lai streets, Ben Thanh is accessible through 4 gates.
 The food section with more than 20 eateries in the market offers a wide variety of Vietnamese cuisine from Com Tam, Pho, and Sizzling Pancakes to Noodles and seafood.

 For shopping, you can find almost everything here: clothes, textiles, electronic goods, lacquerware, souvenirs, and more.
 Bargaining is acceptable, don’t hesitate to haggle the prices down.